Ph4l4nx/Compromised-machine/README.md

 * View currently executing processes: Get-Process // to investigate further: Get-Process chrome | Select-Object Id, ProcessName, Path, Company, StartTime | Format-Table

+* To obtain the execution-policy: Get-ExecutionPolicy

+* To list all the users: Get-LocalUser